 The annual 2020 Kakfa summit went ahead this year (August 24-25), but this time in a virtual format.
 This turned out to be a good thing for me as I’m in the wrong time zone to watch the talks live, so I could take my time after the summit to catch up.
 Actually, this format was a natural fit for an Apache Kafka conference, given that Kafka is a distributed large-scale publish-subscribe loosely-coupled message processing system!
-The talks are all available online, but you have to register first.

 There were 97 talks, given by 104 presenters.
 Many of the more technical talks were given by Confluent presenters (32), but there were also lots of Case Studies presented by other companies and organizations which made for more variety in perspective and theory vs. practice (but you do have to watch out for what’s really Open Source Apache Kafka vs. other more restrictive source licences or even closed source).
 If you have limited time, the lightning talks are short but still worth watching.
 Here’s the selection of talks I watched:

 - IMQTT and Apache Kafka: The Solution to Poor Internet Connectivity in Africa, Fadhili Juma (Remitly)

 - Flattening the Curve with Kafka, Rishi Tarar (Northrop Grumman Corp.)

 - Marching Towards a Trillion Kafka Messages Per Day: Running Kafka at Scale at PayPal [Lightning], Maulin Vasavada (PayPal)

 - Tradeoffs in Distributed Systems Design: Is Kafka The Best?
 Ben Stopford and Michael Noll (Confluent)